-You will find below information about how to get to Igoumenitsa by ferry, where to buy your tickets and information about Igoumenitsa and its port.
+Below, you will find information on how to get to Igoumenitsa by ferry, where to buy your tickets and information about Igoumenitsa and its port, along with many photos.

 Ferries to Igoumenitsa depart from Italy and the Ionian islands.
 The ferry trip to Igoumenitsa lasts for 8.5-30 hours depending on the departure point.
-Igoumenitsa is directly connected to the islands of Corfu, Paxi and Kefalonia, and with the italian ports of Bari, Ancona, Venice, and Brindisi.
+Igoumenitsa is directly connected to Corfu, Kefalonia, Bari, Paxi, Ancona, Venice, and Brindisi.

 Ferry schedules to Igoumenitsa